digital-asset/docs.daml.com/docs/2.7.0/docs/high-level-intro.rst

 #.
 Bank A and Bank B determine a settlement plan, possibly including several intermediaries.
 Gaining an agreement on the settlement plan is time-consuming and often includes additional fees.
 #.
 The settlement process entails (i) debiting $100 from Alice’s account at Bank A, (ii) crediting the commercial account at Bank B, and (iii) once Bank B has the money, crediting Bob’s account at Bank B.

 In order to make this process atomic (that is, to make it take place between a point T_0 and a point T_1) banks discretize time into business days.
 On day T_0 the instruction is made and a settlement plan is created.
-Outside of business hours between day T_0 and day T_1, the plan is executed through end of day netting and settlement processes.
+Outside of business hours between day T_0 and day T_1, the plan is executed through end-of-day netting and settlement processes.
 In a sense, banks agree to stop time outside of business hours.

 If intermediaries are involved, the process is more complex.
 Cross-border payments or currency conversion add yet more complexity.
 The resulting process is costly and takes days.
-During this multi-day process the $100 is locked within the system where it is useless to both Alice and Bob.
+During this multi-day process, the $100 is locked within the system and is useless to both Alice and Bob.
 Delays are common, and if there are problems reconciliation is hugely expensive.
 Consolidating through centralized intermediaries introduces systemic risk, including the risk of unauthorized disclosure and privacy breaches - and with that risk comes increased latency.
 Banks insist on this approach, despite the downsides, to reduce counterparty risk and to comply with regulations.
 At every point in time, ownership of the money is completely clear.
 (To learn more about cash transfers in traditional banking systems, read `this accessible writeup on international money transfers <https://web.archive.org/web/20220731223958/https://medium.com/@yudapramad/how-international-money-transfers-actually-work-bac65f075bb5>`_.)

-Services like PayPal, Klarna and credit cards, which provide an experience of instant payments internationally, do this by accepting the counterparty risk or acting as banks themselves.
+Services like PayPal, Klarna, and credit cards, which provide an experience of instant payments internationally, do this by accepting the counterparty risk or acting as banks themselves.
 If a shop accepts credit cards and you pay with a credit card, both you and the shop have an account with the credit card company.
 When you purchase, the credit card company can instantly debit $100 from your account and credit $100 to the shop’s account because it is as if both Alice and Bob are using accounts at the same bank – the bank is certain that Alice has $100 in her account and can execute a simple transaction that deducts $100 from Alice’s account and adds $100 to Bob’s.

-Wouldn’t it be great if a system existed that allowed multiple parties to transact with each other with the same immediacy and consistency guarantees a single organization can achieve on a database while each kept sovereignty and privacy of their data?
+Wouldn’t it be great if a system existed that allowed multiple parties to transact with each other with the same immediacy and consistency guarantees a single organization can achieve on a database while each kept the sovereignty and privacy of their data?
 That’s Daml!

 Daml is a platform and framework for building real-time multi-party systems, enabling organizations to deliver the experiences modern users expect without assuming counterparty risk or the expense of reconciliation.
 The sections below describe how Daml achieves this, including the architectural concepts and considerations necessary to build and deploy a solution with Daml effectively.

 What Is a Multi-Party Application?
 **********************************

 A multi-party application is one in which data, and the rules and workflows that govern the data, are shared between two or more parties without any party having to give up sovereignty or any single party (including the application provider) being able to control or override the agreed rules of the system.
-A party could be a company, a department within a company, an organization, an individual or a person.
+A party could be a company, a department within a company, an organization, an individual, or a person.
 The specific definition of a party will be unique to the application and the domain of that application.

 A well-designed multi-party application provides several benefits:
  - a clean, consistent view of all data managed by the application across all parties